al-zah/tarantino/README.md

 Is using a Client-side router a problem for SEO?
 Yes.
 If advertising is a requirement, you are probably building a "Web Page" and not a "Web Application".
-Director on the client is meant for script-heavy Web Applications.
+Tarantino on the client is meant for script-heavy Web Applications.

 ##### LICENSE: MIT